About Claudia

 Tipping Point

-Since the pandemic, and the events that continue to unfold, subtle, invisible shifts are quietly changing relationships and daily life.
-The ongoing work in Tipping Point seeks to notice the atmosphere and feel of these changes.
+The ongoing work in Tipping Point seeks to notice the atmosphere and feel of life since the pandemic.

 -